codeforamerica/honolulu_answers/README.md

+## honolulu answers aws scripting poc

+Hi there.
+We used this repo to prove out that we could script the Honolulu Answers app deploy in AWS.
+This fork is not intended to be merged back into the original, and we don't plan on keeping it updated with any changes to made to the original.
+Use this application at your own risk!

 ## Setting up the Honolulu Answers application
 1. Create a new [AWS IAM user](https://console.aws.amazon.com/iam/home) and download the access keys.
 This user should have Aministrator permissions
 2. Launch an Ubuntu 12.04 ec2 instance in AWS